tailscale/github-action/README.md

 Subsequent steps in the Action can then access IP addresses in your Tailnet.

 TAILSCALE\_AUTHKEY is an [authkey](https://tailscale.com/kb/1085/auth-keys/)
-for the Tailnet to be accessed, and is expected to be populated in the Secrets for your workflow.
+for the Tailnet to be accessed, and needs to be populated in the Secrets for your workflow.
 [Ephemeral authkeys](https://tailscale.com/kb/1111/ephemeral-nodes/) tend to be a good fit for GitHub runners, as they clean up their state automatically shortly after the runner finishes.